The Ancaster Men’s Hockey League is for players who want to play clean, competitive hockey with other guys who also have to go to work the next day.

 - Any player who accumulates fourteen minutes in penalties will serve a one game suspension.
 If the player also received a similar suspension during the regular season the suspension will be 3 games.
 Total will then be reduced by 7 minutes.

 - Misconduct penalties in the playoffs count as five minutes to the player’s penalty total.

 - Fighting and gross misconducts will be handled the same as the regular season.

 f) Playoff Sparing

-- The spare list will be reviewed and revised if necessary by the Executive and Team Reps prior to the playoffs.
+- The spare list will be reviewed and revised, if necessary, by the Division VP and Team Reps prior to the playoffs.